 One of the easiest ways to see the different parts of Scotland is through public transportation.

-If you really want to explore some of it’s hidden gems, you should rent a car.
-Driving in Scotland is just like in England, on the left side of the road.
+If you really want to explore some of its hidden gems, you should do some road trips in Scotland.
+Renting a car is quite easy and driving in Scotland is just like in England, on the left side of the road.

 What Language do Scotts Speak?

 While English is widely spoken, they also speak Scottish English and Scottish Gaelic.